Welcome to Thoughtful Spaces Decluttering

 • I have experience working in the food safety, disability and science sectors in Australia and overseas.
 This has given me flexibility, compassion, and novel ways of approaching problems.

-For your peace of mind, I am a Professional Member of IOPO (The Institute of Professional Organisers), an accredited Mental Health First Aider and have a Working with Children Check.
+For your peace of mind, I am a Professional Member of IOPO (The Institute of Professional Organisers), an accredited Mental Health First Aider, an Accidental Counsellor and have a Working with Children Check.

 • For ethical reasons an on-selling service is not provided, however, when appropriate, recommendations for local buyers can be provided.